lbocken/resume/README.md

 ## Scientific communications
 ### Conferences
 2017, Textual Complexity Metrics Applications for Wikipedia Quality Control by Classifications.
-Dans \textit{Cognitive computing conference (UQAM)}.
+Dans *Cognitive computing conference (UQAM)*.

 2016, Functional modeling of the utility of Wikipedia in the acquisition of concepts from texts.
-Dans \textit{Scientific Day of LICEF}.
+Dans *Scientific Day of LICEF*.

 2016, Wikipedia, a building providing access to (non) expert information: a legal ontological analogy in a situation of uncertainty.
-Dans \textit{Cognitive computing Seminar at UQAM}.
+Dans *Cognitive computing Seminar at UQAM*.

 2015, Recommendation of Wikipedia articles when reading PLoS scientific texts.
-Dans \textit{LANCI workshop}.
+Dans *LANCI workshop*.

 2014, How Wikipedia can help you to read a scientific article?
 Predictions for the Semantic Web according to Fuzzy Probabilistic Epistemic Models.
-Dans \textit{Cognitive Computing Conference and in Web Science and the Mind, Summer School in Cognitive sciences at UQAM}.
+Dans *Cognitive Computing Conference and in Web Science and the Mind, Summer School in Cognitive sciences at UQAM*.

 2014, Morphological and syntactic grammars of scientific titles for cognitive computing applications.
 Dans \textit{International NooJ Conference 2014}.